BANKEX/asset-toolkit/ISAO/README.md

 Raising period can be stopped by one of the following reasons:

 - When the hard cap is raised the contract automatically goes into the `DISTRIBUTION` state
-- When the soft cap hasn't been collected during the raising period, the contact goes into the `MONEY_BACK` state
+- When the soft cap hasn't been collected during the raising period, the contract goes into the `MONEY_BACK` state
 - When the soft cap is raised and administrator changes the contact state into `DISTRIBUTION`
-- At any moment before the hard cap is raised, administrator has the right to change the contract's state into `MONEY_BACK` even soft cap is raised.
+- At any moment before the hard cap is raised, the administrator has the right to change the contract's state into `MONEY_BACK` even soft cap is raised.

 The distribution period starts when the contract gets into `DISTRIBUTION` or `MONEY_BACK` state.